 When they had finished eating on the beach at dawn, the crackling fire still lit for warmth, Jesus turned to Peter and asked, “Do you still love me, more than these?”

 He was referring to the fish, the nets and the boat.
-The fish signified many years of Peter’s work as a man to provide for his family; it was his sustenance.
+The fish signified many years of Peter’s work to provide for his family; it was his sustenance.
 His rough hands mended and cleaned the nets to keep his outfit in pristine order.
-Perhaps by now, after all his years of hard work the boat belonged to him.
+Perhaps by now, after all his years of hard work, the boat belonged to him.
 Peter had invested and learned his trade well.
 It meant something to him.

 Or would you like to return exclusively to your boat?
 Can you forget my calling, forget our history?

-Do we still love Jesus, even after all these years when he has not behaved in the ways we expected him to, in our life and in the lives of others?
+Do we still love Jesus, even after all these years when he has not behaved in the ways we expected him to, in our lives and in the lives of others?

 Do we still love him when our ministries, our relationships, and our efforts do not produce the fruit for which we’ve hoped?